hatatwit/todoEJS/README.md

 # todoEJS

-A simple todo list that let users add or delete items that store on MongoDB.
+A simple to-do list lets users add or delete items stored on MongoDB.

 ## Installation